WackoWiki/wackowiki/wacko/lib/SimplePie/README.markdown

 ## What comes in the package?
 1. `SimplePie.compiled.php` - The SimplePie library in one file.
 This is all that's required for your pages.
+   Either run `php build/compile.php` to generate this, or grab a copy from [dev.simplepie.org](http://dev.simplepie.org/SimplePie.compiled.php)
 2. `SimplePieAutoloader.php` - The SimplePie Autoloader if you want to use the separate file version.
 3. `SimplePie/` - SimplePie classes for use with the autoloader
 4. `README.markdown` - This document.
 5. `LICENSE.txt` - A copy of the BSD license.
 6. `compatibility_test/` - The SimplePie compatibility test that checks your server for required settings.
-7. `demo/` - A basic feed reader demo that shows off some of SimplePie's more noticable features.
+7. `demo/` - A basic feed reader demo that shows off some of SimplePie's more noticeable features.
 8. `idn/` - A third-party library that SimplePie can optionally use to understand Internationalized Domain Names (IDNs).
 9. `test/` - SimplePie's unit test suite.